Picture created using Copilot

 Instructional Design of your PL:

 In the initial design of my professional learning course, I will employ a 3-column table in conjunction with my Big Hairy Audacious Goal (BHAG).
 My BHAG is: by the end of a year's worth of professional learning sessions grounded in the Five Principles of Effective Professional Development, teachers will have the capability to organize and conduct their own professional learning sessions, which will model blended learning environments for various grade levels.
-The 3-column chart will be beneficial as it allows me to conceptualize the overarching vision of professional learning within my blended learning innovation plan, and it will be instrumental as we advance our professional learning to encompass additional grade levels.

 This timeline is provisional and will require adjustments depending on the completion of my 4th grade blended learning curriculum and the comfort level with its implementation.
 My goal is to dedicate a full school year to professional learning and classroom implementation before expanding professional learning to other grade levels at my school.